-Norway Maple is a medium size deciduous tree that grows to 40 to 70 feet high and up to 2 feet in diameter, and has a dense rounded crown.
+Norway Maple is a medium size deciduous tree that grows to 40 to 70 feet high, up to 2 feet in diameter and has a dense rounded crown.
 The tree is considered invasive in Minnesota and in other states.
 However, it forms an excellent shape for a landscape tree but the easily germinated seeds will take over an area unless control measures are in place.

 The bark is gray or brown, somewhat corky and, with age, developing shallow furrowed long narrow ridges that sometimes interlace.

-Twigs are stout, hairless, brown, with light colored lenticels, with large terminal buds that are green-purple with large scales.
+Twigs are stout, hairless, brown, with light colored lenticels and with large terminal buds that are green-purple with large scales.
 The visual effect is of a turban.

-Flowers: The tree can be monoecious, that is with separate male and female flowers or it is dioecious, with the flowers on different trees, which is the usual case.
-Male flowers (staminate) are produced in a 2 to 3 inch wide flat-topped cluster (a corymb) containing 10 to 30 flowers, each of which is quite small (no more than 1/3 inch across), greenish-yellow, with 5 petals, 5 sepals and eight stamens rising from a greenish central nectary disc.
+Flowers: The tree can be monoecious, that is with separate male and female flowers or it is dioecious, with the unisexual flowers on different trees, which is the usual case.
+Male flowers (staminate) are produced in a 2 to 3 inch wide flat-topped cluster (a corymb) containing 10 to 30 flowers, each of which is quite small (no more than 1/3 inch across), greenish-yellow, with 5 sepals and eight stamens rising from a greenish central nectary disc.
 Each flower has a long smooth stalk.
-Female flowers (pistillate) appear in a similar arrangement and color but have sterile stamens (staminodes) and a pistil with a pair of small wing-like structures.
+Female flowers (pistillate) appear in a similar arrangement and color but have sterile stamens (staminodes) and a pistil rising from a 2-carpel ovary with a pair of small wing-like structures.
 Flowers appear on the twigs of the prior years growth with the leaves.
 Fall color is yellow.

-Seed: Female flowers mature to a one-seeded samara, about 1-1/2 to 2 inches long, with a broad wing that is paired with another seed forming an angle that is just under 180 degrees, green initially and turning yellow to light brown.
+Seed: Female flowers mature to a pair of one-seeded samaras, each about 1-1/2 to 2 inches long, with a broad wing, paired at the top forming an angle that is just under 180 degrees, green initially and turning yellow to light brown.
 These mature in late summer to fall and germinate the following Spring; some persist into winter and when they drop from the tree, are wind dispersed.

 Habitat: Norway Maple grows best in moist, adequately drained fertile soils.
 It grows less well on sandy soils, soils high in clay or high in lime.
 Seedlings are very shade tolerant and the entire tree is tolerant of dust and city smoke and haze.